flight505/mcp-think-tank-py/kg-think-mcp.md

 - [ ] **Automatic Registration with Claude Desktop**
 - [ ] Implement a `fastmcp install` target or a Smithery script that inserts a config entry for Claude Desktop usage.
-- [ ] Validate that after installation, the tools appear in Claude Desktop’s UI.
+- [ ] Validate that after installation, the tools appear in Claude Desktop's UI.

 - [ ] **Marketing & Community Docs**
 - [ ] Emphasize the **frontier** features: reflection, orchestrator-based synergy, embedding-based knowledge graph, etc.
-- [ ] Provide a compelling use-case scenario so developers see the advantage over simpler or “optional” solutions.
+- [ ] Provide a compelling use-case scenario so developers see the advantage over simpler or "optional" solutions.

 - [ ] **Continuous Improvement**
 - [ ] Listen to user feedback for performance or memory usage issues.